Sorry Please Thank You

 One of the strongest stories in the collection is “Hero Absorbs Major Damage,” a story told from the perspective of a character in what seems to be a video game.
 He must lead a team on a quest to defeat various monsters, and though he doubts his abilities, he is certain that he is the hero, as he is the center of all of the action.
 Aren’t we the heroes of our own lives?

 While Yu clearly has issues he wants you to ponder, though, he doesn’t do the work for you.
 It’s up to you to make the connections.
 In “Inventory,” one of the collection’s more abstract stories, most pages only have a single sentence, such as “Every morning I find myself in a different universe.”
 From there, the narrator’s point of view unfolds—he is completely unsure of who he is, where he comes from, where he’ll end up on any given day.
 And then we get to, “I am not Charles Yu.
 I suppose that could be my name, too, but it has never sounded quite right to me anyway.
 Charlie, maybe.
 A secondhand version of the name.
 For a secondhand person.”
 Wait, we wonder: so this isn’t a story told from some abstract unknown, but rather from the perspective of the author himself?
 Or some fictional version of himself?
 Or us, as a universal?
 Now Yu’s got us exactly where he wants us.

 The collection has its low points, too.
 While the best stories allow us to confront larger truths about our lives, even in a universe where you get to a dinner party through a floating door, some end up being forgettable collections of muddling, post-modern ruminations.
-Ultimately, though, Sorry, Please, Thank You will make you think—and that’s always a good thing, right?subscribe to Ploughshares?
+Ultimately, though, Sorry, Please, Thank You will make you think—and that’s always a good thing, right?Might we be so bold as to suggest that you subscribe to Ploughshares?